RaviTejGuntuku/YahtzeeJava/README.md

 Here is a link to a demo of the game: https://cardgames.io/yahtzee/

-To run my development of the Yahtzee game, clone the repository and compile & run the Main.java file:
+To run my development of the Yahtzee game, clone the repository and compile & run the Main.java file (be sure [Java](https://www.java.com/en/download/manual.jsp) is installed and properly configured on your computer beforehand):

 ```
 git clone https://github.com/RaviTejGuntuku/YahtzeeJava.git